CarletonComputerScienceSociety/repo-grading/README.md

 # repo-grading

 Planning for judging code with GitHub Actions and external tools

 ## Idea

-This repo will include prototypes to mark different types of questions a stuent might get in a workshop/hackathon.
+This repo will include prototypes to mark different types of questions a student might get in a workshop/hackathon.
 Here are the learning outcomes:

 - Frontend projects
 - Backend projects